Online Sports Betting in

-The downfall of the Professional and Amateur Sports Protection Act (PASPA) has given rise to sweeping changes across the US.
-In the month’s following the Supreme Court’s 2018 ruling, seven states implemented their own sports betting laws.
+The downfall of the Professional and Amateur Sports Protection Act (PASPA) gave rise to sweeping changes across the U.S. In the months following the Supreme Court’s 2018 ruling, seven states implemented their own sports betting laws.
 With the winds of change blowing, New Mexico’s tribal entities joined the party before a period of calm.

 How did legal sports betting in Montana become a reality?
 Even though it was later to the party than the likes of New Jersey and Nevada, Montana’s entry to the US sports betting sector didn’t take long.

 2018: Montana sports betting bills drafted

 In the final month of 2018, three draft requests were processed.
 Seeing the success other states were having, Montana’s political figures were eager to explore the potential of state-sanctioned sports betting.
 In December, HB725, HB475, and SB330 were born.

 With requests submitted in late 2018, the aforementioned bills were reviewed in February 2019 before initial drafts were written up.